Earl Grey Tea with Cornflowers

 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Tasting Notes: This tea offers everything you’d expect from an Earl Grey brew made pretty with cornflowers.
-It boasts strong citrusy flavours and delicious malty undertones with every sip.
+Tasting Notes: This Tea offers everything one expects from an Earl Grey - and, indeed, more.
+Expect robust citrusy flavours and deliciously malty undertones with every sip.

 Colour in Cup: Coppery liquor, light in tone.